 It doesn’t matter how gentle you are with your vehicle; at some point, it will need to have the brakes replaced.
 How much does a front brake job cost and what does it consist of?

-In this guide, we evaluate the average cost of a front brake job.
-We also figure out what the cost might be if you need additional parts, such as rotors or calipers.
+In this guide, I evaluate the average cost of a front brake job.
+I also figure out what the cost might be if you need additional parts, such as rotors or calipers.

 How Much Does a Front Brake Job Cost?